BIDcolonel/holbertonschool-printf/README.md

 -   Your code should use the `Betty` style.
 It will be checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl "betty-style.pl") and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl "betty-doc.pl")
 -   You are not allowed to use global variables
 -   No more than 5 functions per file
--   In the following examples, the `main.c` files are shown as examples.
-You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
-We will use our own `main.c` files at compilation.
-Our `main.c` files might be different from the one shown in the examples
 -   The prototypes of all your functions should be included in your header file called `main.h`
 -   Don’t forget to push your header file
 -   All your header files should be include guarded